stevenli1234/gal4-sequence-generator/README.md

 # GAL4 PFM-Based Sequence Generator
 Generate synthetic DNA sequences of any length with embedded transcription factor motifs.

-This repository contains a portable, reproducible R workflow for generating synthetic promoter-like DNA sequences that embed GAL4 transcription factor motifs sampled from their position frequency matrices (PFMs).
+This repository contains a reproducible R workflow for generating synthetic promoter-like sequences using GAL4 transcription factor binding site models (PFMs).
-This project is part of work done in the Brent Lab.
+The generator builds a random DNA background of user-defined length and embeds a sampled motif instance inside, matching the design logic for TF occupancy experiments.

 ---

 ## 📁 Repository Structure

 ```
 gal4-sequence-generator/
 │
-├── generate_sequences.R # Main generator (PFM motif embedded in background)
+├── generate_sequences.R        # Main generator script
 │
 ├── pfms/                       # GAL4 motif PFM files
 │   ├── Gal4_M01681_3.00.txt
 │   ├── Gal4_M07980_3.00.txt
 │   ├── Gal4_M07981_3.00.txt
 │   ├── Gal4_M07982_3.00.txt
 │   ├── Gal4_M09821_3.00.txt
 │   ├── Gal4_M12610_3.00.txt
 │   └── Gal4_M12611_3.00.txt
 │
-└── output/ # Generated sequences appear here
+└── output/                     # Generated sequences will appear here
     ├── embedded_M01681_323bp_100seqs.txt
     ├── embedded_M07980_500bp_50seqs.txt
     └── ...
 ```

 ---

 ## 🎯 Purpose

-This tool generates synthetic DNA sequences where:
+This tool generates DNA sequences with the following structure:

-- You specify the **total DNA sequence length** (e.g., 323 bp)
+- **Total length** is chosen by the user (e.g., 323 bp)
-- You select a **GAL4 motif PFM**
-- The script **samples a motif instance** based on its probability model
-- It embeds the motif in a **random DNA background**
+- **One GAL4 motif** is sampled from its probability frequency matrix (PFM)
-- The motif position is chosen **randomly** within the sequence
+- The motif is **inserted at a random valid position**
-- You can generate **one or thousands** of sequences at once

-This corresponds to the experimental logic described by Michael:
-> “Generate a long promoter sequence that includes an instance of the binding motif.”
+- The remaining positions are filled with **random background DNA**
+- Output sequences are saved to the `/output/` folder

+This matches Method 2 described in the project discussion:
+> Generate a promoter-like sequence with the transcription factor motif embedded in random DNA.

 ---